Billy Talent: Billy Talent II (2005–2007)

-The band started their first Canadian arena tour with the bands Rise Against, Anti-Flag, and Moneen, performing in British Columbia, Alberta, Saskatchewan, Manitoba, Quebec and ending in Ontario.
-Following the Canadian tour, the band ventured onto their first US club tour.
+The band started their first Canadian arena tour with the bands Rise Against, Anti-Flag, and Moneen, performing in British Columbia, Alberta, Saskatchewan, Manitoba, Quebec, and ending in Ontario.
+Following the Canadian tour, the band ventured onto their first U.S. club tour.

 The band went on a large overseas tour, beginning on June 1, 2007.
 They temporarily came back in mid June to play shows at the MuchMusic Video Awards, the Molson Amphitheatre in Toronto with good friends Alexisonfire, Cancer Bats, and Attack in Black.
 Plus the Quebec City Summer Festival with Alexisonfire in Quebec City.
 They returned overseas, selling out multiple venues in Australia and performing at the MTV Australia Video Music Awards.
-They had planned to end their tour on September 3, but the band played shows in St. John's, Newfoundland, Saint John, New Brunswick and Halifax, Nova Scotia on September 5, 7 and 8, respectively.
+They had planned to end their tour on September 3, but the band played shows in St. John's, Newfoundland, Saint John, New Brunswick, and Halifax, Nova Scotia on September 5, 7 and 8, respectively.
 As of September 11, 2007, the band has indicated that their 18-month tour has officially ended, and they are "home for a while to catch [their] breath a little before [they] start writing the next record."
 In the meantime, a live DVD album called 666 was released on November 27, 2007, featuring footage and audio from the band's performances at London's Brixton Academy, Düsseldorf's Philipshalle, and Germany's Rock am Ring festival (at the Nürburgring).

-In 2008 they opened for American group My Chemical Romance in the US with a smaller group Drive By and attended several festivals and held concerts in Canada and Europe later on.
+In 2008, they opened for American group My Chemical Romance in the U.S. with a smaller group Drive By and attended several festivals and held concerts in Canada and Europe later on.
 Vocalist Benjamin Kowalewicz stated on July 1, on Billy Talent's official forum, that they are staying put in Canada until the album is finished, and that their promotional tour for II has come to an end.
 Their song "Red Flag" was featured in Burnout Revenge, Burnout Legends, SSX on Tour, and NHL 06.